 Another purpose of mulch is to hold a steady soil temperature.
 Bark mulch does a better job of maintaining a cooler temperature than do the stone mulches.
 Most plants do better with the cooler temperatures and some, such as white birch require cool soil to stay healthy.
 Adding mulch around your trees will also help to prevent lawn mower injuries ( a very common problem).

-Stone can contrast with the natural colors of the plants so much that the stones become an eye catcher and detracts from the natural beauty of the plants.
-Stones also don’t hold moisture as well as bark mulch and when you get leaves, small twigs, or grass clippings in the chips it looks messy.
-You then have the added maintenance of picking these objects out of the mulch.
+Stone often contrasts with the natural colors of plants.
+The stones then become an eye catcher and detract from the natural beauty of the plants.
+Stones also don’t hold moisture as well as bark mulch, requiring more watering.
+Plants will excrete leaves, small twigs, or grass clippings that fall into the stones and it looks messy.
+This adds more maintenance by having to pick up these objects out of the stones.
 Another benefit of bark mulch is that it decomposes slowly and adds organic matter to your soil.
 This can make heavier clay soil easier to work and more fertile.
 You will occasionally have to add a little bark to the top.
 Stones or chips are certainly better than no mulch at all but we highly recommend bark.